 Chemical King was 16 years old at the time of his death and had served three years in the Legion.
 (2995: The Legion Sourcebook)

 Chemical King is now succeeded by Chemical Kid, of Phlon, whose father imbued the boy with Condo's powers.

 His death was "predicted" in the Adult Legion story from Adventure #354, where his memorial statue was depicted.
 This was his actual first appearance.

-Controversy surrounds the sexual orientation of the Earth-0 Chemical King.
-This stems from his origin story in Secret Origins #47 (also an early DC work by Chris Sprouse) , where Condo was depicted as rather worshipful of Invisible Kid.
-Historically, the original Lyle displayed romantic interest only in a ghostly girlfriend, Myla.
+Chemical King's sexual orientation is a perennial topic of fan speculation.
+In the character's origin story from Secret Origins #47 (also an early DC work by Chris Sprouse), Condo was depicted as rather worshipful of Invisible Kid.
+(The original Invisible Kid was never portrayed as anything but heterosexual, and had romantic interest only in a ghostly girlfriend, Myla.)